UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W2_Reproducibility_Git_Conda/README.md

 #### Creating a branch on your partner's repo (5 mins)
 We're about to send our work and changes to a colleague's repo.
 If we send it directly, it risks messing up what's already there — especially if the code works and is actually being used or relied on by others.
 You can't go messing up someone's working pipeline!

-It's safer to send our changes to a secure, separate working copy first, before anything gets added to the main repo.
+It's safer to send our changes to a secure, separate working copy first, before anything gets added to the main version.
 So we make a working copy of the repo — called a branch — and send our changes there instead of straight to main.
 The repo owner can then review the changes and decide whether to accept them or not, without main ever being at risk.

 1. On your partner's repo page, click the branch dropdown (usually says `main`) → type a new branch name, e.g. `<your-name>-data` → `Create branch`
 2. Make sure the branch selector now shows your new branch, not main